vmware/nsx-alb-datascript-samples-library/security/add_samesite_cookie.md

 # Add SameSite attribute to Cookies that do not have it

-Here is iRule and Avi Datascript which can handle multiple Set-Cookie headers in a response.
+Here is iRule and DataScript which can handle multiple Set-Cookie headers in a response.
 If a Set-Cookie header already has SameSite attribute present, it is passed through unmodified.

 ## iRule to add SameSite attribute